-The second category is certain transactions in which the target is a U.S. business that produces, designs, tests, manufactures, fabricates or develops one or more critical technology-(ies), and a licence or other regulatory authorisation from the U.S. Government would be required for the export, re-export, transfer (in-country) or retransfer of such critical technology to the foreign investor or certain other persons that own or control the foreign investor.
+The second category is certain transactions in which the target is a U.S. business that produces, designs, tests, manufactures, fabricates or develops one or more critical technology(ies), and a licence or other regulatory authorisation from the U.S. Government would be required for the export, reexport, transfer (in-country) or retransfer of such critical technology to the foreign investor or certain other persons that own or control the foreign investor.

 If a transaction triggers a mandatory CFIUS filing, the parties may elect to submit either a long-form notice or a short-form declaration (see the response to question 3.9 for a discussion of the filing options).
-Failure to timely submit a mandatory filing when required could result in civil monetary penalties of up to US\$250,000 or the value of the transaction, whichever is greater.
+As of early August 2024, failure to timely submit a mandatory filing when required could result in civil monetary penalties of up to US\$250,000 or the value of the transaction, whichever is greater, although the Executive Branch is seeking to increase this penalty (see the response to question 2.1 for a discussion of the Enforcement NPRM).